jesperkallunki/symfony-cli-todo/README.md

-Symfony CLI Todo Application

-Install
+## Install

--git clone
+git clone
--composer install
+composer install

-Database
+## Database

 Edit the .env file to set up your database.

-Commands
+## Commands

--todo:new
--todo:all
--todo:complete
--todo:remove
+todo:new
+todo:all
+todo:complete
+todo:remove